facebook/facebook-for-woocommerce/readme.txt

 *  Add - Added Loading States to WAUM flows by @woo-ardsouza in #3272
 *  Add - Add logging for coupon in checkout by @ajello-meta in #3279
 *  Fix - fix inconsistency between enhanced and legacy flow by @jczhuoMeta in #3285
+*  Fix - Removing the tag to get rid of warnings by @SayanPandey in #3287

 [See changelog for all versions](https://raw.githubusercontent.com/facebook/facebook-for-woocommerce/refs/heads/main/changelog.txt).